 Also, you can log in to the webmail with this email.
 The webmail address for your domain is usually like webmail.your-domain.com, mail.your-domain.com, for my case it is webmail.hostinger.in.
 You can find the address on the Email Accounts page.

-But to access the emails on Gmail you do not need to login to the webmail account.
+But to access the emails on Gmail you do not need to login into the webmail account.

 Configure the settings to use custom domain with Gmail